Meet Our Staff

 Shanick Chacon

 Shanick (she/hers) grew up in Roxbury and is Afro-Latina.
 She graduated from Lesley University with a bachelor’s in Global studies.
 She also minored in Africana Studies, Sociology, and Psychology.
 She found her passion for social justice work in 2012 after the murder of Trayvon Martin.
 Since then, she has been eager to contribute to social justice and bring awareness to the many social problems that plague our society.
-Shanick first began working with TCS two years ago as an intern; learning about the ins and outs of community organizing.
+Shanick first began working with TCS in 2020 as an intern; learning about the ins and outs of community organizing.
 Then, Shanick worked as a Lead Facilitator during SLP 2021.
 These two experiences alowed her to learn and fall more in love with community work.

 What's something that inspires you and helps you sustain hope?